Ghosts in Bengali culture: Aleya

 Aleya is the name given to a strange phenomenon of light that happens near the marshes (similar to the will-o'-the-wisp), especially reported by the fishermen of West Bengal and Bangladesh.
 These so-called marsh lights often look like levitating orbs of fire that glow, which confuse fishermen, lure them in the water and drown them.
 Like the Nishi or the western idea of a siren, their voice is irresistible.
 Local people believe that these are the ghosts of fisherman who died whilst fishing.
 The fishermen of Sundarban delta region, especially the Khasti and Manna fishermen communities, strongly believe in these and always do an Atoshi-taron ritual before they go fishing.

 Nishi Dak

 In Bengali, nishi means 'night' or 'darkness' (নিশি), and dak means 'call' (ডাক).
 This refers to a spirit that calls out to humans in the middle of the night, or in the dark, but in a familiar voice.
 The nishi dak will prey on those who are alone, and use familiar voices to lure their victims to a secluded area before revealing themselves and killing their victims.
 Legend says that if one hears the voice of their loved one call out to them once or twice, it is Nishi trying to trick them into answering her call, which gives her the ability to consume the answering person's soul.
 If the call is heard for a third time, it is safe to answer since Nishi only calls out to a person twice.
+Those who hear about this the ‘Nishi Dak’ (night/darkness call) live in fear and are said to never go outside alone at night with the fear that they may be targeted.